-Following your admission: if your school curriculum includes external examinations such as the International Baccalaureate, Advanced Placement exams, Swiss Maturité, or French Baccalaureate programs, we will eventually require your official records for assessing your transferable credits if you enroll at Webster.
-Predicted IB grades or unofficial copies of transcripts and exam results are adequate during the application process for an admissions decision.
+Following your admission: if your school curriculum includes external examinations such as the International Baccalaureate, Advanced Placement exams, Swiss Maturité, French Baccalaureate exams, A-Levels, etc, we will eventually require your official records for final admission and to assess your transferable credits when you enroll at Webster.
+Predicted IB grades or unofficial copies of transcripts or exam results are adequate during the application process for the provisional admissions decision.

 English proficiency can be demonstrated through one of the following approved English